ItsJonathanJ/ScriptureSage/README.md

 # Credit
-This base is for public use, please just credit me. https://solo.to/itsjonathan
+This bot is for public use, please just credit me. https://solo.to/itsjonathan